tbknl/specified/README.md

 #### Type.unknown

 The spec type `Type.unknown` accepts any data, but returns `unknown` as its data type.
-This spec type will never cause a validition failure.
+This spec type will never cause a validation failure.

 Use cases for this spec type include:
 * checking that a property on an object exists, but it doesn't matter what its value is.